wiyco/profile/README.md

 ## Next.JS

-This project uses [SSG](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) to render pages and also uses [Dynamic Routes](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) as generate the URI.
+This project uses [SSR](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) to render pages.
+Although I wanted to use [SSG](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) as render pages and [Dynamic Routes](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) as generate a URI but `Vercel`'s caching works too strong and won't let to [`revalidate`](https://nextjs.org/docs/api-reference/data-fetching/get-static-props#revalidate).

+> **Note**
+>
+> Let me know if you have a better way.
+As the `blog` page have more content, I'll eventually have to consider the other way for optimum performance.

-You can find more details on [Data Fetching](https://nextjs.org/docs/basic-features/data-fetching/overview).
+You can check more details on [Data Fetching](https://nextjs.org/docs/basic-features/data-fetching/overview).

 ## Supabase

-This project uses [Supabase](https://supabase.com/) for DB.
+This project uses [Supabase](https://supabase.com/) as DB.

-To get the data, uses [Database Functions](https://supabase.com/docs/guides/database/functions) and calls with `rpc()` method.
+Uses [Database Functions](https://supabase.com/docs/guides/database/functions) and also clients call with the `rpc()` method.

 DB has 3 tables.